 Average Call Handling Time in your call center is an efficiency indicator alongside call resolution rate and cost per contact.

-You can automate questions and decisions based on specific request types to ensure that customers receive timely responses, reducing talk time.
+You can also automate questions and decisions based on specific request types to ensure that customers receive timely responses, reducing talk time.

 CRM software (when integrated) feeds scripts with data that can also be obtained from other web services to allow a customized and more personalized approach.